siddiqueiqra/Instagram-Clone-Project/README.md

-# Instagram Clone Project
+# Instagram Clone Project - SQL Queries

 ## Overview

-This project aims to create a simplified version of Instagram, focusing on the database design using SQL.
-The goal is to replicate some of the key features of Instagram, such as user management, photo sharing, and interactions.
+This project centers around building an Instagram Clone with a specific emphasis on designing and implementing SQL queries for efficient data retrieval, manipulation, and management.
+The goal is to create a robust database structure and optimize queries to ensure smooth performance for a social media platform.

 ## Features

-- **User Management:** Users can create accounts, log in, and update their profiles.
+- **User Management:** SQL queries for user registration, login, profile updates, and authentication.
-- **Photo Sharing:** Users can upload photos, add captions, and share them with their followers.
+- **Photo Sharing:** Efficient storage and retrieval of image data, handling captions, and associated metadata.
-- **Followers/Following:** Users can follow and unfollow other users to build a network.
-- **Feed:** A personalized feed for each user displaying posts from the users they follow.
+- **Followers/Following:** SQL queries to manage user relationships, including following and unfollowing.
+- **Feed Optimization:** Designing queries for generating personalized feeds based on user-following relationships.
-- **Likes and Comments:** Users can like and comment on photos.
+- **Likes and Comments:** Managing likes and comments with SQL queries for insertion, retrieval, and updates.

-## Tech Stack

-- **Database:** SQL (Structured Query Language)

 ## Database Schema

-The database design will be crucial to the functionality of the application.
+The database design is crucial for optimizing SQL queries.
 Here's a simplified schema:

 ### Tables